-My agent asked for an extract or three, so here are a few outtakes from what has been described by some as my ’work’ and by others as my ‘verbal meanderings’.
-If you can spare a moment to sit down at the side of life’s manic highway and avail yourself of a sampling that might just possibly make you leap to your feet again with a cry of “I want to read the rest of it now please, where can I get it?” then I’d not only be right chuffed but very likely clap you on the back and stand you a beer and ask to hear the story of your life.
+If you’d care to spare a moment to sit down at the side of life’s manic highway and avail yourself of a sampling that might make you leap to your feet with a cry of “I want to read the rest of it now!”
+I’d very likely clap you on the back and stand you a beer.

 The Life and Times of a Doctor Who Dummy

 eBook Published by Greenwave Editions, September 2014; Paperback Edition, February 2015